LOADING ...

 Oh God!
 How I the thing.

-And day that quiet clay
+And every day that quiet

-seemed to and heavier grow.
+seemed to heavy and grow.

 and the was getting low.

-And I'd often to the hateful thing
+And I'd often sing to the hateful

 Then I came to the marge of Lake